CubedNetwork/fabulously-optimized-wiki/disabling-mods.md

 ### CurseForge App

 1. Open CurseForge App
-2. Go to `My Modpacks`, click on Fabulously Optimized
+2. Go to `My Modpacks`, click on Fabulously Forgified
 3. Click on the three dots, select `Profile Options`
 4. Check "Allow content management for this profile", click `Done`
 5. Find the mod you need, toggle the knob.